ZeissIQS/zeiss-inspect-addon-api/doc/howtos/python_api_introduction/file_selection_dialog.md

 # Selecting a file or folder

-> Working with ZEISS INSPECT often requires reading or writing files.
+> Python scripts for ZEISS INSPECT often require reading or writing files.
 The command `choose_file()` provides a simple solution for selecting a file path interactively.

 ![Choose file dialog](assets/choose_file_dialog.png)

 ## Interactive configuration of `choose_file()`

-You insert the command `choose_file()` into you Python script by using RMB ► Insert ► Choose File... in the script editor.
-A dialog configuration dialog is shown:
+You insert the command `choose_file()` into your script by using RMB ► Insert ► Choose File... in the script editor.
+A configuration dialog is shown:

 ![Choose file configuration](assets/choose_file_configuration.png)